 Keeping the workforce safe ensures the long-term stability of the company’s worker retention program

 2. Good reputation

-An organization with low rate of work accidents is an organization with good reputation.
-It’s an advantage and should be recognized as such.
+An organisation with low rate of work accidents is an organisation with good reputation.
+It’s an advantage and should be recognised as such.